The Northwest Company (band): History

-In 1971, signed with North Vancouver's Coast Records and would release two singles that year which were both recorded at the studio built for the soundtrack in the movie, McCabe & Mrs. Miller and distributed by Canada's affiliate of London Records.
+In 1971, the band signed with North Vancouver's Coast Records and would release two singles that year which were both recorded at the studio built for the soundtrack to the movie, McCabe & Mrs. Miller and distributed by Canada's affiliate of London Records.
 One of the releases was the Small Faces and Humble Pie-influenced "Rock 'N' Roll Lover Man."
 In 1971, Ray O' Toole left the band to be replaced by Leslie Law on rhythm guitar, but O' Toole would later return to the lineup, which in 1973 would consist of himself, Jorgenson, Law, and Stepp.
 The band signed with Stamp Records in 1973.
-They released the single, "The Bandit" b/w "There Ain't Nothing Wrong With Rock And Roll," which became a minor hit in Canada.
+They released the single, "The Bandit", b/w "There Ain't Nothing Wrong With Rock And Roll," which became a minor hit in Canada.
 Still, the band's success remained primarily regional.
 In late 1973, after the release of their sixth single, the Northwest Company broke up.

 Ray O' Toole would go on to become a member of popular country rock band, Blue Northern.
 In 1983, "Rock 'N' Roll Lover Man" was included on the History of Vancouver Rock and Roll, Volume 3 compilation issued by the Vancouver Record Collectors' Association.
 Three tracks from the July 1967 session appeared on History of Vancouver Rock and Roll, Volume 4.